 After relaxing for two days at Khuvsgul Lake we will return to Murun town.
 Afterward, we take a local flight back to the capital.

 How to self-guide and visit the Dukha Tribes

-There a few ways you can visit the tribes on your own.
+There are a few ways you can visit the tribes on your own.